 The Crown Solicitor’s Office (CSO):

-- represents the Government of South Australia before courts and tribunals
+- represents the government before courts and tribunals

 - provides conveyancing and other property related services

 You cannot seek legal advice from the CSO as a member of the public.

 Our services are similar to a large private law firm, but we only have one client - the Government of South Australia.

 The office is split into 4 main sections:

 - public liability claims